Devimanoj2005/my-study-ace/README.md

-## Smart Study Partner
+# 📚 Smart Study Partner

 An intelligent learning app that acts like a personal AI tutor for students.
-Smart Study Partner helps learners study smarter by combining AI-generated quizzes, confidence-based learning, and spaced repetition techniques.
+Smart Study Partner helps learners study smarter by combining **AI-generated quizzes**, **confidence-based learning**, and **spaced repetition techniques**.

 The app personalizes study sessions, tracks progress, and provides feedback that helps students remember topics longer — with less stress.

+---

-📖 Concept & Working
+## 📖 Concept & Working

 After each study session, the app automatically creates short quizzes based on what the student studied.

 Students:

-Answer the generated questions
+* Answer the generated questions

-Rate their confidence level (Low / Medium / High)
+* Rate their confidence level (Low / Medium / High)

-Based on this feedback, the app uses adaptive scheduling to determine when and how the topic should be revised again.
+Based on this feedback, the app uses **adaptive scheduling** to determine when and how the topic should be revised again.

 The system:

-Identifies weak areas
+* Identifies weak areas

-Provides quick memory tips
+* Provides quick memory tips

-Generates mini revision plans
+* Generates mini revision plans

-Over time, it builds a personal learning profile that understands each student’s strengths and struggles — making learning efficient, personalized, and stress-free.
+Over time, it builds a **personal learning profile** that understands each student’s strengths and struggles — making learning efficient, personalized, and stress-free.

+---

-✨ Key Features
+## ✨ Key Features

-🧩 AI-Generated Quizzes
+### 🧩 AI-Generated Quizzes

 Automatically generates short revision quizzes after each study session.

-⚖️ Confidence-Based Learning
+### ⚖️ Confidence-Based Learning

 Adjusts difficulty and revision intervals based on student confidence levels.

-⏰ Smart Revision Scheduler
+### ⏰ Smart Revision Scheduler

 Implements spaced repetition to remind students just before they forget a topic.

-📊 Progress Tracking
+### 📊 Progress Tracking

 Visualizes mastery levels and highlights weak areas for improvement.

-🧘 Focus Mode & Study Timer
+### 🧘 Focus Mode & Study Timer

 Encourages distraction-free, focused study sessions.

-💡 Memory Tips & Insights
+### 💡 Memory Tips & Insights

 Provides personalized mnemonics and study recommendations.

-🛠️ Proposed Tech Stack
-🎨 Frontend

-React (Web)

-OR Flutter (Mobile)

-⚙️ Backend

-Node.js with Express

-OR Python with FastAPI

-🗄️ Database

-PostgreSQL

-OR Firebase (Real-time storage)

-🤖 AI / NLP Integration

-Quiz generation

-Topic analysis

-Adaptive learning logic

-🔐 Authentication

-Firebase Authentication

-OR JWT-based secure login

-📈 Analytics & Visualization

-Chart.js

-OR Recharts

-🔄 How It Works (Simplified Flow)

-Student starts a study session and selects a topic.

-App tracks duration and highlights key points.

-After the session ends, the app generates a short quiz (3–5 questions).

-Student answers the questions and rates confidence.

-App stores results and applies a spaced-repetition algorithm.

-Dashboard displays:

-Topic mastery

-Weak areas

-Daily revision reminders
+---

+## 🛠️ Proposed Tech Stack

+### 🎨 Frontend

+* React (Web)
+* OR Flutter (Mobile)

+### ⚙️ Backend

+* Node.js with Express
+* OR Python with FastAPI

+### 🗄️ Database

+* PostgreSQL
+* OR Firebase (Real-time storage)

+### 🤖 AI / NLP Integration

+* Quiz generation
+* Topic analysis
+* Adaptive learning logic

+### 🔐 Authentication

+* Firebase Authentication
+* OR JWT-based secure login

+### 📈 Analytics & Visualization

+* Chart.js
+* OR Recharts

+---

+## 🔄 How It Works (Simplified Flow)

+1. Student starts a study session and selects a topic.
+2. App tracks duration and highlights key points.
+3. After the session ends, the app generates a short quiz (3–5 questions).
+4. Student answers the questions and rates confidence.
+5. App stores results and applies a spaced-repetition algorithm.
+6. Dashboard displays:

+   * Topic mastery
+   * Weak areas
+   * Daily revision reminders

+---

+## 🎯 Goal & Vision

+To make self-study feel like learning with a personal AI companion — one that understands your strengths, tracks your confidence, and helps you remember everything smarter, not harder.

+Smart Study Partner promotes:

+* Consistent learning habits
+* Improved retention
+* Reduced exam stress
+* Adaptive and supportive learning technology